-Artificial intelligence is projected to unlock a game-changing $4.4 trillion in annual revenue, but only for businesses that can effectively implement and measure its success.
+Artificial intelligence is projected to unlock a game-changing $4.4 trillion annual revenue, but only for businesses that can effectively implement and measure its success.
 Here's how clear AI KPIs are the key to generating effective AI ROI.

 The global impact of artificial intelligence is unignorable.
 Considering the vast array of potential use cases, with major industries like tech, finance, healthcare, and customer services all set to see rampant gains, AI won’t be going anywhere anytime soon.